William A. Petri: Career

 Petri began his education studying chemistry at the University of Wisconsin-Madison.
-After three years, he was admitted to the University of Virginia, completing his M.D., Ph.D. in 1982.
+After three years, he was admitted to the University of Virginia, completing his M.D., and Ph.D. in 1982.
 He completed his residency in internal medicine at Case Western Reserve University, followed by a fellowship in infectious diseases at UVA.
 He became an assistant professor in 1988 upon the completion of his fellowship.
 He has chaired UVA's Division of Infectious Diseases and International Health since 2001.

-In his laboratory, Petri studies enteric infections in the developing world, molecular parasitology, host defense and Clostridium difficile, and human immune response to Entamoeba histolytica and strain-associated differences in E. histolytica virulence.
+In his laboratory, Petri studies enteric infections in the developing world, molecular parasitology, host defense and Clostridioides difficile, and human immune response to Entamoeba histolytica and strain-associated differences in E. histolytica virulence.
 He leads the Bill & Melinda Gates Foundation’s PROVIDE study in Bangladesh and India exploring new solutions for the problem of oral poliovirus and rotavirus vaccine failures in the developing world.
 He was a member of the NIAID Blue Ribbon Panel on Bioterrorism and its Implications for Biomedical Research in 2002.

 In 2017, he was appointed chair of the World Health Organization’s Polio Research Committee.

 He was an editor of Infection and Immunity from 1999-2009.
 Petri has authored more than 400 papers and books, and he is listed as an inventor on more than 20 patents.

 Awards and honors

 His work earned the Oswald Avery Award of the Infectious Diseases Society of America and an Outstanding Faculty Award from the State Council of Higher Education for Virginia.
 He received the Squibb Award and has been honored with the Burroughs Wellcome New Investigator and Scholar in Molecular Parasitology and a Lucille P. Markey Scholar in Biomedical Research.
 He is a member of Alpha Omega Alpha.

 His research has been heavily funded by the National Institutes of Health and the Bill and Melinda Gates Foundation.
 He is also the principal investigator of two NIH T32 training grants.
 He has led and competitively renewed the Infectious Diseases T32 training program since 1996, and founded, led and competitively renewed the Biodefense and Emerging Infections T32 since 2003.
 In 2008, Nature Magazine revealed that he was amongst the top 20 NIH-funded scientists in the US.
 He has continuously served on advisory committees for the NIH since 1993.

 In 2017, he was named Virginia Outstanding Scientist of the year.
 In 2021 he received the Maxwell Finland Award.

+In 2022, he received the Walter Reed Medal from The American Society of Tropical Medicine & Hygiene.